jagadee93/simongame/README.md

-# simongame
+# color challenge game
-This is a simon color game
+This is a simon color challenge game